An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 Emotional Counseling: Depression, Anxiety, Anger...

-counseling ministries in their cities.
+open up private counseling ministries in their cities.

 Reclaiming the Ancient Faith, Reaching a New Generation, Lived in Holy Community."